Quick answer

-At Savannah Gate & Fence, we understand that a wood picket fence isn’t just a boundary; it’s a symbol of classic charm and security for your home.
+At Savannah Gate and Fence Company, we understand that a wood picket fence isn’t just a boundary; it’s a symbol of classic charm and security for your home.
 However, installing one can seem daunting without the right guidance.
 That’s why we’ve crafted this easy-to-follow, step-by-step guide specifically for homeowners in our area who crave that timeless aesthetic.
 With our expertise and detailed approach, you’ll be well-prepared to tackle your fence installation project with confidence.

 Getting Started: Planning Your Fence